kotcrab/szurubooru-auto-tagger/README.md

 3. Create separate account for auto-tagger and give it high enough privileges.
 4. On Szurubooru create tag categories: `general`, `artist`, `character`, `copyright`.
 Note: you can remap any category or tag in config file.
 4. Create `config.yaml` file.
 Either override what you need from `config.default.yaml` or copy that file and modify it.
-5. Backup your stuff and run auto-tagger: `java -jar auto-tagger.jar /path/to/config/file.yaml`
+5. Backup your stuff and run auto-tagger: `java -jar auto-tagger.jar --config /path/to/config/file.yaml`

+By default only new posts will be tagged, you can specify different task using `--task` switch.
+Use `--help` to see list of tasks.
+Except standard tasks used for post tagging, you can also use `BatchUpload` to quickly upload all images file from directory.
+Note that uploaded images will be moved to `uploaded` subdirectory to simplify upload resuming.

 #### Developing